dbrugne/donut/README.md

 ## MVP

 - Images
-- [x] Remove crate
+- [x] Remove multiparty and crate
 - [ ] Integrate cloudinary and user picture
-- [ ] Customized configuration in configuration file (maxFiles, MaxFilesSize...)
-- [ ] Rationnalize avatar/background with common accessor (client/server) that return only a valid url
+-- [ ] re-Add a method on model with "format" parameter (use in account/, user/ and #header) -- [ ] in chat and on account/edit pass only the cloudinary id and implement image loading on client side -- [ ] define avatar 'formats' in configuration file -- [ ] configure well upload constrains (maxsize, format ..)
+-- [ ] handle default image
+-- [ ] add "delete" image
+-- [ ] make add/edit picture work in all cases (inclusing "cancel")
+-- [ ] remove nasty cloudinary.cloudinary code

 - Chat
 - [ ] Chat default panel with homepage content